skg-if/ext-ra-skg/README.md

-# extension-template
+# RA-SKG extension

-This repository is a blank template of an SKG-IF extension.
+This repository contains everything related to the RA-SKG extension.
+**TODO:** Update this README.